ArchGryphon9362/teslabtapi/docs/start.md

 	}
 }
 ```
-Set a variable called `counter` to 1 (can be any number that hasn't been used as the counter for this key and must be >= 1), which you should increment (or change to an unused one) each time after using.
+Set a variable called `counter` to 1 (can be any number that hasn't been used as the counter for this key and must match the rule `counter >= 1 and counter <= 65535`), which you should increment (or change to an unused one) each time after using.

 Now, you need to encrypt this message using the `sharedKey` with AES encryption in GCM mode, with a nonce of the `counter`, split into 4 bytes in big-endian, where the most significant byte is at the end.